course-dprep/animation-imdb-ratings-analysis/README.md

 Movies -a form of entertainment that has been around for centuries.
 Although research has been performed on movie ratings over time (e.g. Moon et al., 2010; Ramos et  al., 2015), the effect of *streaming services* on ratings remains rather unexplored.
-This is especially notable since the world-wide adoption of streaming services caused shifts in the distribution and quality perception of movies by audiences (Hennig-Hurau et al., 2021; Kumar, 2023).
+This is especially notable since the world-wide adoption of streaming services in 2010 caused shifts in the distribution and quality perception of movies by audiences (Hennig-Hurau et al., 2021; Kumar, 2023).
 The present study aims to provide academic relevance by filling this gap.
 Movie-watchers nowadays have a broader reference frame and thus become more critical in evaluating content (Hadida et al., 2020).